covcom/205CDE/01 C9 IDE/README.md

     README.md*  hello-world.html
 ```

-The `ls` command can have differnt options in the form `ls -a -l` or `ls -al`.
-Here option `-a` tells the system to show hidden files/folders, and `-l` is the flag for long listing format.
+The `ls` command can have different options in the form `ls -a -l` or `ls -al`.
+Here option `-a` tells the system to show hidden files/folders, and `-l` is the flag for the long listing format.
 In the outputs, the single dot `.` represent the current directory and the double dot `..` represents the parent directory.
 Names that begin with a period `.` are hidden files/folders, which don’t normally show up.

 ```sh
     $ ls -al